the-cult-of-integral/discord-raidkit/README.md

 - `a!raid <code> <role_name> <nickname> <channel_name> <channel_num> <message>`: This command will make Anubis create a new role with a given name (`<role_name>`), assign all members in any given server with that role, then run the nickname command with a given nickname (`<nickname>`), then create `<channel_num>` number of channels (use an integer) with a given name (`<chanel_name>`) then run the spam command on said channels with a given message (`<message>`).

 All of these commands are usable without permissions, as long as the bot is in the server.
 However, there are some important rules to take note of:
 - When the bot is invited, it will create its own role.
-In order for the bot to directly affect a member (nick_all, nuke, mass_nuke, raid) its role must be above any given member's role. **TL;DR, move the bots role as high as possible by utilising the admin command to give you the permissions to do so and/or by manipulating the higher members to do it for you.**
+In order for the bot to directly affect a member (mass_dm, nuke, mass_nuke, raid) its role must be above any given member's role. **TL;DR, move the bots role as high as possible by utilising the admin command to give you the permissions to do so and/or by manipulating the higher members to do it for you.**

 - Commands must be used like regular commands - in other words, in a text channel.
 Pretty much every server has a text channel, although it is best to find one that your sure no one is currently watching.
 Commands will delete themselves after being entered to help you go further undetected.